damolinx/vscode-sorbetto/README.md

 [↑ Back to top](#table-of-contents)

 ### RBI Tools
 The set of RBI actions described in the [RBI Files](https://sorbet.org/docs/rbi) documentation is supported by the **Sorbetto: Update RBIs** command.
-The **DSL** option is of rticular relevance for Rails users.
+The **DSL** option is of particular relevance for Rails users.

 [↑ Back to top](#table-of-contents)